syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/client-side-resource.md

 #### From Custom Resource Generator (CRG)

-From [CRG](https://ej2.syncfusion.com/aspnetcore/documentation/common/custom-resource-generator), scripts and styles can be generated for the required Essential JS 2 for ASP.NET Core components by selecting from the component list to improve the performance.
+From [CRG](https://ej2.syncfusion.com/aspnetcore/documentation/common/custom-resource-generator), scripts and styles can be generated for the required Essential<sup style="font-size:70%">&reg;</sup> JS 2 for ASP.NET Core components by selecting from the component list to improve the performance.

 1. Open the [CRG](https://crg.syncfusion.com/) utility site and select required component to generate the script and style files.